Congratulations! We look forward to your arrival.

 - Here’s what you’ll need for your application:

-- your offer of admission or letter of acceptance from U of T
+- your letter of acceptance from U of T that you have already received

 - proof that you have enough funds to pay for at least one year of tuition and living expenses